Doris619619/Kicad-sch-to-pcb-skeleton/README.md

 Given a KiCad schematic, this tool generates a PCB skeleton containing:

 - footprints
-- net assignments
+- net assignments (ratsnest connectivity)
-- simple initial component placement
+- simple initial component placement (grid placement)

 ### What this project does not do